Why English Law Governs Most International Commercial Contracts

 Further, the service sector in the UK is now so important to the economy that it constitutes nearly 80% of GDP, with a large proportion of the service sector being based in London.
 Whatever the basis of operation in the UK, these service sectors often prefer to use English law as the basis for their commercial transactions.

-By extension, English law is the natural governing law for business based in or operating in London and its markets.
+By extension, English law is the natural governing law for businesses based in or operating in London and its markets.

 Deep Legal Expertise